 I hardly have any time to sew these days, because in just two weeks, we’re moving back to Canada.
 But when the ladies at Deer and Doe asked if I would be interested in reviewing their new pattern, without any hesitation I said “yes”!
 I love Deer and Doe patterns so much that I couldn’t pass this opportunity to take a break from all the sorting/prepping/packing to sew “Neige”: a boxy cut sweatshirt with a dropped shoulder and a 3-piece statement sleeve, an item which was surprisingly missing from my fall wardrobe (my all-season wardrobe really).

 I made version B of Neige which features a cropped length, classic rib cuff and neckline.
-I chose this organic Hemp Fleece from Harts Fabrics with a smooth jersey face and a soft, brushed fleece on the reverse.
+I chose an organic Hemp Fleece from Harts Fabrics with a smooth jersey face and a soft, brushed fleece on the reverse.
 This medium weight sweatshirt fleece is composed of 50% Hemp 30% Organic Cotton and 20% Bamboo.
 As per the instructions, I pre-washed it cold and let it air dry.
 It was my first time sewing with Hemp Fleece and I found it pleasant and stable to work with.
 It presses well and, the best part, it is very soft to the touch.

 For the neckline and cuff, I chose a pre-cut Merchant & Mills striped ribbing on Harts’ website.
 The dark navy colour with metallic white, olive, and grey accents pairs well with the sage colour of the Hemp Fleece.
 Although it wasn’t an issue for me, I should specify that the Merchant & Mills ribbing is 2 inches wide which is slightly narrower than the finished width of the cuff for Neige.

-About the fit: This is a size 36 and the fit is roomy.
+This is a size 36 and the fit is roomy.
 I’m on the shorter side (5’2) so even with a tapered cuff, I could have reduced the sleeve length.
 I decided not to because I like being able to cover a little hand surface during colder months.
 I didn’t need to adjust the bodice length either.
 I find this cropped version pairs nicely with my favourite high waisted pants, ie the Megan Nielsen Dawn.

 I should be sewing with knits more often because everytime I do, I enjoy it very much.
 It doesn’t fray and with the right kind of stitch and ballpoint needle (or stretch needle depending on the fabric), and it’s quick and satisfying.
 In the instruction booklet for Neige, Deer and Doe provides some tips to sew with knits and as usual, every construction step is clear and easy to follow.